GSmithApps/hindent/README.md

 # Parsing Spec

 - the transpiler supports literate programming.
-So, most of the source code is natural language.
-  - to denote a block of code, it will be similar to how markdown does it, but instead of three backticks, it is a lone period.
-    So basically, a lone period on a line toggles between natural language and code (starting with natural language).
+It does so by putting block comments on equal footing with code.
+To toggle back and forth between code and block comment, put a lone period on a line.
+  - For reasons of textmate grammars and syntax highlighting, we had to make the file start as code, rather than starting as block comment.
+We would have preferred it the other way, but we think it's okay.
+We're thankful for how awesome vs code and textmate are.
 - the parser/transpiler will put a new line after the source code to ensure the final dedent is correct
 - any amount of whitespace that contributes to a blank line